-The AW568 comes with kailh brown switches and the keys seem to be quite comfortable to work on.
-Typing with the AW568 is fairly decent and the only difference is in normal keyboards you go for the left shift and control keys in the left most corner of the keyboard, but with the AW568 you need to adjust as the extreme left space is dedicated for some macro keys.
+The Alienware AW568 comes with Kailh brown switches, and the keys seem quite comfortable to work on.
+Typing with the Alienware AW568 is fairly decent, and the only difference is in normal keyboards, you go for the left shift and control keys in the leftmost corner of the keyboard.
+Still, with the Alienware AW568, you need to adjust as the extreme left space is dedicated to some macro keys.
 Overall, the keys looked good and worked pretty decently well.
 The noise while typing was also fairly lower when compared to other keyboards.

-When it comes to features, AW568 is abundant with its features but there are some limitations as well.
-The keyboard runs based on the Alienware software and it is good when it comes to the usability of the software but it still needs some improvements.
-One such improvement as we said earlier is that the lighting on the logo can’t be disabled without putting out the whole illumination of the keyboard.
-Even though the dedicated macro keys provides easy options for recording macros, it cannot be accomplished on the fly.
+Regarding features, AW568 has abundant features, but there are also some limitations.
+The keyboard runs based on the Alienware software, and it is good when it comes to the usability of the software, but it still needs some improvements.
+As we said earlier, one such improvement is that the logo's lighting can’t be disabled without putting out the whole keyboard illumination.
+Even though the dedicated macro keys provide easy options for recording macros, they cannot be accomplished on the fly.

-The keyboard also comes with a dedicated volume control and even though you can’t find all media controls, the volume key is probably the most used option and you can find it useful a lot of times.
+The keyboard also comes with dedicated volume control, and even though you can’t find all media controls, the volume key is probably the most used option, and you can find it useful many times.
 The Game mode feature disables all the Window keys when the mode is ON.
-Overall, the AW568 comes with most of the features that a gamer will look for in a keyboard and only has some few glitches here and there which can be rectified in the future.
+Overall, the AW568 comes with most of the features that a gamer will look for in a keyboard and only has a few glitches that can be rectified in the future.

-When we tested the keyboard running various types of games including shooting, strategy and story driven games, the keyboard was upto the mark and delivered in all cases.
-Similar to other mechanical keyboards available in the market, the AW568 also performed in all kind of gaming situation like running and shooting everyone in Overwatch or strengthening your base in Starcraft Remastered or fighting with demons in Diablo III the response from AW568 was amazing.
+When we tested the keyboard running various games, including shooting, strategy, and story-driven games, the keyboard was up to the mark and delivered in all cases.
+Like other mechanical keyboards available in the market, the AW568 also performed in various gaming situations, like running and shooting everyone in Overwatch, strengthening your base in Starcraft Remastered, or fighting with demons in Diablo III.
+The response from AW568 was amazing.
 The only glitch is the inability of the keyboard to record macros on the fly.

-Overall, the AW568 is a solid gaming keyboard from the house of Alienware even though there are certain glitches here and there.
-The RGB lighting is an exciting feature with the AW568 while the market is completely filled with gaming keyboards that come with backlit features.
-But one thing about the RGB lighting is that it is totally visible only when your room is completely dark and when you look from sideways from the keyboard.
-But it creates a spending looking underglow if you are playing your games in a dark room.
-The keyboard performance is pretty much decent while we tested the keyboard under various gaming situations.
-The keys are also pretty solid and typing was also pretty decent as well.
-While the full-sized gaming keyboard may cost upto $170, getting a RGB illuminated gaming keyboard at such a lower price is a great deal that you cannot miss out.
+Overall, the AW568 is a solid gaming keyboard from the house of Alienware, even though there are certain glitches here and there.
+The RGB lighting is an exciting feature with the AW568, while the market is filled with gaming keyboards with backlit features.
+But one thing about the RGB lighting is that it is visible only when your room is completely dark and when you look sideways from the keyboard.